tim-fihost/inharesearch/README.md

-# 🚀 Inha Research Repository Documentation
+# 🚀 Inha Research Repository Project Documentation for llama

 Welcome to the **Inha Research Repository**!
 This repository contains various resources, codes, and tools for research activities, primarily focused on computational and AI-related projects.
 Below, you'll find detailed instructions and descriptions to help you navigate and utilize the repository effectively.